Medically reviewed by Dr. Temitope Rude, MD

 There are many common risk factors for UTIs, and depending on your preferences and habits, the underwear you choose may be one of them.
 Undergarments that restrict airflow can lead to increased moisture in your private area.
 The moist, dark, warm conditions provide the perfect breeding ground for bacteria.

 In addition, underwear that rubs against your skin can cause irritation.
-When the skin surrounding your urethra becomes inflamed, the opening narrows.
-As a result, bacteria can become trapped inside more easily.
+When the skin surrounding your urethra becomes inflamed, it increases urethral susceptibility to colonization with pathogens, allowing for ascending infection to the bladder.

 Choosing the Best Underwear for Urinary Tract Health